Understanding Von Willebrand Disease: A Rare Blood Disorder

 This protein plays a crucial role in blood clotting.
 Normally, VWF helps platelets stick together to form clots and stop bleeding.
 In people with VWD, this process is disrupted, leading to prolonged or difficult-to-stop bleeding.
 While typically inherited, rare cases can occur through spontaneous genetic mutations or, in very uncommon instances, be acquired later in life due to underlying medical conditions.

-Types of Von Willebrand disease
+Types of Von Willebrand Disease

 VWD is not a one-size-fits-all disorder.
 It's categorized into three main types, each with distinct characteristics: